opengeogroep/AERIUS-QGIS-plugins/docs/06_open_data_layers.md

 # Open Data Layers

-Easily add a CONNECT Open Data layer to your QGIS project.
+Easily add an AERIUS Connect Open Data layer to your QGIS project.

-## Introduction
+## Remarks

-This function is currently disabled and waiting for a new implementation.
+* This function is currently disabled and waiting for a new implementation.